 - Note that this process takes precedence over the façade workset.
 Therefore, if a wall is both external and structural, it will be placed on the ’10_STRUCTURE’ workset.

 - 20_VERTICAL CIRCULATION:

 - Ramps and Stairs.

 - Non-structural walls, floors, roof, windows and doors whose type’s ‘Function’ parameter is ‘Internal’.

 - Furniture, Furniture systems and speciality equipment.

 - Topography, planting, entourage and parking.

 - Levels, grids, reference planes, reference lines, and scope boxes.

-Again this node is highly specific to one particular workflow but it can be easily modified to suit your specific needs.
+Again this node is highly specific to one particular workflow, but it can be easily modified to suit your particular needs.